 What is a Prime Rib Roast?

 A rib roast is a large cut of beef that comes from the primal rib.
 The entire cut contains 7 rib bones and a whole bunch of marbled, tender muscle and can weigh up to 30 pounds.
 Rib eye steaks are individually sliced from the rib roast.
-The label “prime” rib roast refers to the grade of beef.
+The label “prime” rib roast refers to the fact that this cut comes from a while primal muscle, not necessarily the grade of the meat.
 Prime is typically the highest grade available at your butcher or big box warehouse.
 Most grocery store butchers carry the next grade down, which is choice, and below that you will see select grade beef.
-While these lower grades aren’t technically “prime rib” most recipes treat them the same.
+These lower grades are still technically “prime rib” and most recipes you’ll see treat them the same.

 The grade of beef makes a BIG difference in your final product, with prime grade having additional marbling which means more flavor, tenderness, and moisture from that rendering fat.
 It also means a big difference in the final price of your roast.
 If you’ve got a big budget and are willing to pay the extra cash, go for the prime grade and treat yo’self!
 Especially if you are using this recipe for smoked prime rib roast.
 It’ll be worth every dollar.
 If you purchase a choice grade roast, you will still have outstanding results, so don’t fret or overthink it.
 The magic of this recipe is in the method and the final product will still be amazingly delicious and tender!